What Are The Different Valves For Plumbing Supply?

 Pressure Reducing Valve

-The Pressure Reducing Valve (PRV) keeps your home safe from water pressure that is too high for your plumbing fixtures to handle.
-Your house’s water pressure should be between 40 and 80 pounds per square inch (psi).
-This is standard.
-If the water pressure from your water provider is more than that, a pressure-reducing valve is put on the home’s main water line to lower it to a safe level.
+The Pressure-Reducing Valve (PRV) keeps your home safe from water pressure that is too high for your plumbing fixtures to handle.
+Your house’s water pressure should be between 40 and 80 pounds per square inch (psi), which is standard.
+If the water pressure from your water provider is higher than that, a pressure-reducing valve is put on the home’s main water line to lower it to a safe level.

 The Pressure Reducing Valves are made with rubber parts and springs that will wear out or get clogged with things in the water over time.
 Most PRVs break down slowly over time.